natcap/invest.users-guide/source/sdr.rst

 Particular cases where the index of connectivity defined by the topography should be bypassed to account for artificial connectivity as for urban areas or roads draining to the stream.
 The raster used in maps the cells that are artificially connected to the stream, irrespective of their geographic position respective to the stream network.

-Limitations to the biophysical model
+Limitations to the Biophysical Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

  * Among the main limitations of the model is its reliance on the USLE (Renard et al., 1997).
 This equation is widely used but is limited in scope, only representing rill/inter-rill erosion processes.
 Other sources of sediment include gully erosion, streambank erosion, and mass erosion.
 A good description of the gully and streambank erosion processes is provided by Wilkinson et al. 2014, with possible modeling approaches.
 Mass erosion is not represented in the model but can be a significant source in some areas (REF.
 India) or under certain land use change: http://water.epa.gov/scitech/datait/tools/warsss/box08.cfm